NativeScript/nativescript-cli/CONTRIBUTING.md

 *Help us improve the Telerik NativeScript CLI*

-The Telerik NativeScript CLI lets you create, build, and deploy NativeScript-based projects on iOS and Android devices.

 * [Report an Issue](#report-an-issue "Learn how to report an issue")
 * [Request a Feature](#request-a-feature "Learn how to submit a feature or improvement request")
 * [Contribute to the Code Base](#contribute-to-the-code-base "Learn how to submit your own improvements to the code")